 – UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors –

 This procedure applies to applications for all categories of registration and is to be read in conjunction with the criteria for UKAHPP Registration and Accreditation and entry to the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (the Register).

 UKAHPP Registration is open to Psychotherapists and Psychotherapeutic Counsellors working with adults in the UK only.
-UKAHPP members living and working overseas cannot be included on the register unless they can evidence that they are resident and practising as a Psychotherapists or Psychotherapeutic Counsellor in the UK for 5 consecutive months for each calendar year.
+UKAHPP members living and working overseas cannot be included on the register unless they can evidence that they are resident and practising as a Psychotherapists or Psychotherapeutic Counsellor in the UK for 5 consecutive months of each calendar year.

 1.1 Applications are received and acknowledged by the UKAHPP Administrator.

 1.2 All applications will be processed online unless an alternative arrangement is deemed necessary.

 1.3 The UKAHPP Administrator will download application forms and supporting documents and forward in an encrypted format to the Membership Secretary.

 1.4 All correspondence and documents relating to an application will be held by the UKAHPP Administrator in accordance with Data Protection requirements.
 In order to accommodate re-application, documents relating to unsuccessful applications will be deleted from UKAHPP’s records 18 months following the application submission date.